Skip to main content

 Required Information:

-• Eyeglass IP: IP address of your Eyeglass server.
-You can get it with ip addr show or ifconfig
+• Eyeglass IP: IP address of your Eyeglass server, you can get it with ip addr show or ifconfig

 • Public Key: Content of /opt/superna/eca/data/common/.secure/rsa/isilon.pub file from ECA node